willnet/rake_shared_context/README.md

 ## Usage

-If you have `rake reports:users` like following.
+If you have `rake reports:generate` like following.

 ~~~
 # lib/tasks/reports.rake